 Where is the fire?

-The Verdant Creek wildfire is active in Kootenay National Park and Mt.
-Assiniboine Provincial Park.
-The fire remains on the west side of the Continental Divide, adjacent to Banff National Park.
+The Verdant Creek wildfire is active in Kootenay National Park and Mount Assiniboine Provincial Park.
+The fire remains on the west side of the Continental Divide and east of Highway 93 South.

 How large is the Verdant Creek wildfire?

-The current estimate of the perimeter of the fire is approximately 14,130 hectares; however it is difficult to determine an exact fire size on an ongoing basis.
+The fire is currently estimated to be approximately 17,644 hectares; however it is difficult to determine an exact fire size on an ongoing basis.

 When will the Verdant Creek wildfire be extinguished?